Michael Peterson trial: Appeal

-Peterson's appeal was filed by his defense counsel, with Thomas Maher now serving as his court-appointed attorney, and was argued before the North Carolina Court of Appeals on April 18, 2006.
+Peterson's appeal was filed by his defense counsel, with Thomas Maher serving as his court-appointed attorney.
+It was argued before the North Carolina Court of Appeals on April 18, 2006.
 On September 19, the Court of Appeals rejected Peterson's arguments that he did not get a fair trial because of repeated judicial mistakes.
 The Appeals' ruling said the evidence was fairly admitted.
 The judges did find defects in a search warrant, but said they had no ill effect on the defense.
 Because the ruling was not unanimous, under North Carolina law, Peterson had the right to appeal to the North Carolina Supreme Court, which accepted the case.
 An oral argument was heard on September 10, 2007.
 On November 9, 2007, the Court announced that it affirmed the decision of the appeals.
 Absent a reconsideration of the ruling or the raising of a federal issue, Peterson had exhausted his appeals of the verdict.

-On November 12, 2008, attorneys J. Burkhardt Beale and Jason Anthony of Richmond, Virginia, who were now representing Peterson, filed a motion for a new trial in Durham County court on three grounds: that the prosecution withheld exculpatory evidence about the blow poke, that the prosecution used an expert witness whose qualifications were disputed, and that one juror based his judgment on racial factors.
+On November 12, 2008, attorneys J. Burkhardt Beale and Jason Anthony of Richmond, Virginia, who were then representing Peterson, filed a motion for a new trial in Durham County court on three grounds: that the prosecution withheld exculpatory evidence about the blow poke, that the prosecution used an expert witness whose qualifications were disputed, and that one juror based his judgment on racial factors.
 On March 10, 2009, Peterson's motion was denied by the Durham County Superior Court.